NovitSoftware/web-novit/content/carreras/en.md

 # Career Opportunities

-At **NOVIT Software** we believe that our greatest asset is the people who are part of our team.
+At **Novit Software** we believe that our greatest asset is the people who are part of our team.
 We look for talented professionals passionate about technology who want to grow with us.

 ## Why Choose NOVIT?